rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Get a Log

-This action is used to request used to get a specific Log from an account.
+This action is used to get a specific log from an account.

 ##### Input